ioi/translation/README.md

 You may optionally perform the following tasks:

-* To create essential data for the system such as admin users and groups, run `docker-compose exec web bash` after the system has been started, and then in the shell, execute `python3 manage.py loaddata initial_data.json` for the very first time.
+* To create essential data for the system such as admin users and groups, run `docker-compose exec app bash` after the system has been started, and then in the shell, execute `python3 manage.py loaddata initial_data.json` for the very first time.
   Then exit from the shell by typing `exit`.